 |Telephone Dealing Fee||N/A|

-Fineco offers a web platform (free), the Fineco mobile app, and the downloadable PowerDesk desktop platform (free to UK clients).
-Our testing found the web platform and mobile app to be average, offering a standard selection of charting features with few additional tools.
-PowerDesk is great for active traders, offering more charting features and technical indicators.
+Fineco offers a free web platform and the downloadable PowerDesk desktop platform, which is also free to U.K. clients.
+Our testing found the web platform to be average at best, offering a standard selection of charting features with few additional tools.
+PowerDesk is a far better option for active traders, offering more charting features and technical indicators.

-Web Platform Charting: Fineco offers 24 different technical analysis indicators, the ability to add share and index overlays, and the option to add corporate events and change chart types.
-Unfortunately, adding notes to a chart is not available, while stock alerts are limited to price.
-The overall charting package is average and will suffice for most casual traders, although active traders will want to consider brokers with more advanced platforms such as Interactive Brokers and IG.
+Web platform charting: Fineco offers 24 different technical analysis indicators, the ability to add share and index overlays, and the option to add corporate events and change chart types.
+Unfortunately, adding notes to a chart is not possible, while stock alerts are limited to price.
+The overall charting package, though average at best, will suffice for most casual traders.
+More active traders may want to consider brokers with more advanced platforms such as Saxo Markets, Interactive Brokers and IG Group.

-PowerDesk: PowerDesk is Fineco’s downloadable trading platform.
-PowerDesk is free to all UK clients.
-PowerDesk is meant for active traders, offering over 90 technical indicators, charting customization features, up to 30 years of historical data, the ability to trade off charts, and more.
+PowerDesk: PowerDesk, Fineco’s downloadable trading platform, is meant for active traders, offering over 90 technical indicators, customization charting features, up to 30 years of historical data, the ability to directly trade off charts, and more.